HGVSnomenclature/VarNomen/_recommendations/protein/variant/description/deletion-desc.md

 	*	the "positions\_deleted" should be listed from **5' to 3'**, i.e. Cys76\_Glu79, not Glu79\_Cys76.
 *	for all descriptions the **most C-terminal position** possible of the reference sequence is arbitrarily assigned to have been changed (_**3'rule**_).
 *	in theory, a **nonsense** variant can be considered as a deletion removing the C-terminal end of the protein (e.g. p.Trp26\_Arg1623del).
 By definition, nonsense variants are described as an amino acid substitution (p.Trp26Ter or p.Trp26* [_see Substitution_](/recommendations/protein/variant/substitution)) replacing the first amino acid affected by a translation termination (stop) codon.
+*	variants extending the amino acid sequence at the C-terminal end with one or more amino acids, are described as [_Extension_](/recommendations/protein/variant/extension).
-*	deletions at the DNA or RNA level which introduce an **immediate** translation termination (stop) codon are described as nonsense variant.
+*	deletions at the DNA or RNA level
+	*	which introduce an **immediate** translation termination (stop) codon are described as nonsense variant.
-*	deletions at DNA or RNA level **starting N-terminal of and including** the translation termination (stop) codon are described as [_Frame shift_](/recommendations/protein/variant/frameshift).
+	*	**starting N-terminal of and including** the translation termination (stop) codon are described as [_Frame shift_](/recommendations/protein/variant/frameshift).
-*	deletions at the DNA or protein extending the amino acid sequence at the C-terminal end with one or more amino acids, are described as [_Extension_](/recommendations/protein/variant/extension)